Choco31415/JavaMediawikiBot/README.md

 Tips:
 * To propose an edit, use ProposeEdit(APIcommand command).
-* To automatically push a command, use ProposeEdit(APIcommand command).
+* To automatically push a command, use APIcommand(APIcommand command).